 Arts and crafts activities

 We’ve had an arts and crafts box for ages.
 It’s invaluable as it alleviates boredom in almost an instant.
 I clear it out every couple of months; throw out anything tatty and then add a few new bits and bobs such as ribbons, foil, lolly sticks, corks, paper plates and some cheap purpose bought stuff.
-The kids love it, and even if you have a Certified Nanny from Savoir Vivre this will still be a great trick for her to keep them busy.

 I recently discovered that big Sainsbury’s stores stock loads of really affordable arts and crafts items and sets.
 Stickers, sticky shapes for collages, paintbrushes, foam paint brushes and fancy pipe cleaners are all perfect fodder.
 You can also pick up a pack of 500 sheets of A4 printer paper for a very modest £2.50.